run-x/opta-docs/content/en/tutorials/upgrading_eks.md

 </a>
 </p>

-**THIS IS IMPORTANT**: The control plane not only manages the container orchestration, but also the API through which users interact, meaning that no new deployments or `kubectl` access should be attempted while this step is being done (~20 minutes) Please schedule the upgrade time accordingly.
+**THIS IS IMPORTANT**: The control plane not only manages the container orchestration, but also the API through which users interact, meaning that no new deployments or `kubectl` access should be attempted while this step is being done (~20 minutes).
+Your _currently_ running applications will NOT be impacted.
+Please schedule the upgrade time accordingly.

 Click `Update`, and wait until the update is complete.